-The PA system announced the arrival of Flight 1062, direct from Chicago, and Brian stood anxiously, craning his neck to see past the crowds of people waiting in the terminal lobby.
-"I wish they'd let us wait at the gate again.
-It was more fun that way."
+The PA system announced the arrival of Flight 1062, direct from Chicago, and Brian stood anxiously, craning his neck to see past the crowds of people waiting in the busy terminal lobby.
+"I wish they'd let us wait at the gate."
 He sat again, disappointed.
 "Hard to believe I haven't seen him in almost two years."

 Kris rubbed her hand on his leg, the one that was bouncing anxiously up and down.
 "That's what happens when you pick a college in California and he picks one in Chicago."

 "Still.
-Two years."
-He jumped up again as more people came past the security barrier, and Kris smiled watching him.
-They'd obviously been close, and she thought it was cute to see him this excited.
+Two years is forever."
+He popped up again as more people came past the security barrier, and Kris smiled watching him.
+It was cute to see him this excited.
 All the way to the airport he'd been talking about Travis, his little brother by only fourteen months.
 Things they'd done in high school, trouble they'd gotten into together.
 Travis was popular with girls, Travis was athletic.
 Travis was majoring in engineering, full scholarship.
-Travia held the state record in the 100 meters.
+Travis held the state record in the 100 meters.
 Or was it the 200?
-Maybe it was because Travis was the youngest, she thought, but she'd never heard the least bit of jealousy or competition in Brian's stories.

 "And this," he announced proudly, stepping aside, "is Kris."

-Brian grasped Travis's arm firmly as they followed her fast retreat.
-"What's wrong with you?" he whispered angrily.
+Brian grasped Travis's arm firmly and dragged him after her.
+"What's wrong with you?" he hissed.

 "What do you mean, what's wrong with me?"
-Travis answered.
+Travis protested weakly.

 Brian moved out of the way of the flow of people and leaned against the wall, glaring at his brother.
 "So, what's it gonna be?
 Do I put you on a plane or what?"

 Travis raised his hands apologetically.
 "Look, Bry, I'm sorry.
 I didn't mean anything.
 I was just... surprised."

 Travis shifted uncomfortably on his feet.
 "I don't know," he lied, not sure what else he could do.